Reiningecho90/chances-discord-bot-public/README.md

 - Added column to security file to mark as specialized release (2/15/2022)
 - Updated issue on dedicated release to include above info on test (2/15/2022)
 - Next week of server testing went well, as usual average temps will be released later in the test (2/23/2022)
+- Due to recent events there will be a significant update in March to the bot (2/24/2022)

 ## Images